alecnissen/FashionGems-Online-Store/README.md

 <h1>About This Project</h1>
-I created an online e-commerce website where customers could browse items, view item descriptions, add items to their cart, fill out a delivery and checkout form which is stored in a database and view computed totals for their purchases.
+I created a full stack online e-commerce website where customers could browse items, view item descriptions, add items to their cart, fill out a delivery and checkout form which is stored in a database and view computed totals for their purchases.
 This project uses MongoDB, Express.js, React.js, Node.js, React Router, state management, a third-party API, and a responsive design that looks great on any device.

 <br>